udexon/Homoiconism/README.md

-# Homoiconism
-Homoiconism
+## Homoiconism

-Homoiconism refers to the procedures, analyses and related topics where non-homoiconic program code is transformed into homoiconic form.
+We coin the term "homoiconism" to refer to the procedures, analyses and related topics where non-homoiconic program code is transformed into homoiconic form, as this subject has not been investigated extensively elsewhere.
 We believe we have invented a novel, generalized procedure for transforming programs written in ***ANY known programming language*** into a Forth like Reverse Polish Notation syntax, known as the ***Inverse Shunting Yard Algorithm (ISYA)***, thus making homoiconism accessible to a much wider audience than previously possible.

 https://en.wikipedia.org/wiki/Homoiconicity